Many people across the nation have a 650 credit score and are concerned about how it affects their lives.

 While the exact information from a credit report will vary depending on the type used, most of your personal information will be on it.
 This information includes your name, Social Security number, birth date, phone number, employment history, and even your address history.
 It also covers the history of your credit, including all of your creditor information.

 Each creditor will be listed in full detail, including their names, addresses, and account numbers.
 Your payment history with them will be displayed, as well as any current balances and credit limits available on your account.
 The age of your credit accounts will also be considered.
-Collection attempts, such as bankruptcies, are also taken into account and may be used against you in many renting situations.
+Collection attempts, such as bankruptcies, are also taken into account and used against you in many renting situations.

 Other Considerations When Getting Landlord Credit Checks

 Don't worry about multiple credit inquiries from the apartment complex affecting your score.
 That's because credit reporting bureaus will count these as one inquiry attempt.
 They understand that several inquiries of the same type quickly are common for those searching for a place to live.

 As a result, they will only decrease your score one time if any of your apartment complexes or potential landlords used a hard pull.
 This situation is designed to protect you from a devastating credit score when performing necessary buying actions.
 It also helps to create a more accurate realistic credit score that your landlords can use to gauge your qualifications as a renter.

 The Rental Market is Very Competitive Based on Credit Score

 One situation that may impact your renting success with a 650 score is your location.
 Typically, complete rejections have an average credit score of about 538.
 Thankfully, your 650 credit score is far above that level.
 However, certain cities will have tougher minimums that may make it difficult to find a place to rent.